 And so the film ends, with emphasis on those last two sentences, and one of the most remembered freeze frame finales in modern film history.
 The key facet here is the fact the audience misses that scene (though we all know and can imagine what happens as we hear the staccato of rifle volleys as they echo and fade out as it all comes to a close).
 In film terms, it’s crucial to realize what a freeze frame denotes,

-“… the illusion of a still photograph in which the action has ceased; often used at the end of a film to indicate death or ambiguity, and to provide an iconic lasting image”.
+“… the illusion of a still photograph in which the action has ceased; often used at the end of a film to indicate death or ambiguity, and to provide an iconic lasting image”

-You might as well add, see ⇒ Butch Cassidy and the Sundance Kid.
+You might as well add, refer to Butch Cassidy and the Sundance Kid.
 And when you go searching for this image on the web, the one above is what you typically find as representing this classic moment in cinema (it’s on the movie poster at the top of the post, and later DVD/BD covers, too).
 But, that’s really not that actual frame from the film.
 I reckon this photo had to be part of released publicity stills for the movie (since the angle and the aspect ratio are all wrong).
 Although, Filmsite.org does have the real shot, it’s way too small.
 So for this article, I grabbed it off of my computer screen to give it justice:

 And, in reality it’s not just one shot, it is actually three.
 This screen cap is only the initial (color) version of that frame.